webcrumbs-community/webcrumbs/README.md

 Webcrumbs aims to serve as a comprehensive platform that:

 - Streamlines collaboration across various departments
-- Enables developers to economically contribute through free or premium plugins
+- Enables developers to contribute through offering free or premium plugins
 - Incorporates cutting-edge technologies, including AI capabilities

 ### Ready to be part of this journey?